 Winning a game with The Deck of Many Things requires quite a bit of luck and some setup.
 It’s weird, wacky, and it might even be good once every hundred games or so!
 Although I’ve never played with it, The Deck looks like the kind of card that’s a lot more fun to play in theory than it is in practice.

 As Luck Would Have It

-With the release of Forgotten Realms, As Luck Would Have It could even work as a black-bordered card.
-Forget your regular 6-sided dice and bring all your D20 cards from AFR if you really want to maximize your chances of winning with As Luck Would Have It.
+With the release of Adventures in the Forgotten Realms, As Luck Would Have It could work as a black-bordered card.
+Forget your regular 6-sided dice and bring all your D20 cards from AFR if you really want to maximize your chances of winning with this enchantment.

 Amulet of Quoz

 Some cards allowed players to “play for ante” in the earliest years of Magic, essentially adding an element of gambling to the game.
 Players could each put a random card from their library into the ante zone at the beginning of the game and whoever won received permanent ownership of said card.

 This rule has thankfully since been removed.
 Amulet of Quoz doesn’t even affect the board at all anymore.
 It forces the opponent to either ante the top card of their library or let the outcome of the game be decided by a coinflip.
 Probably one of the worst cards ever printed in Magic.